layan2k/layan2k/README.md

-## I’m currently studying Software Engineering with ALX/Holberton School
+## I’m currently studying Software Engineering with ALX

-- ⚒ I'm currently working on creating a Blog using the MERN stack.
+- ⚒ I'm currently working on Server side development Using NGINX 🧑🏿‍💻.
-- 🌱 I'm currently learning [React][react]
+- 🌱 I'm currently learning C++ with OOP.
-- 🥅 2021 Goals: Learn and evolve my skills in Development
+- 🥅 2022 Goals: Become at Backend Development and Devops
 - ⚡ Fun fact: I love to swimming and listening to music

 ### Connect with me: